The next chapter in the new normality – returning to the workplace post lockdown

 The session is aimed at those in an organisation who will be involved in making decisions and arrangements to enable the safe return of staff to the workplace, including: HR, facilities management and health and safety specialists.

 What will it cost?

-    For retained clients the session will be free, for non-clients the cost is £49 plus VAT and includes; a recording of the webinar for repeated viewing; copy of the slides; FAQ that have been submitted; details of future events; further information about additional ‘virtual workplace assessments’; and, speaker contact details.
+For retained clients the session will be free, for non-clients the cost is £49 plus VAT and includes; a recording of the webinar for repeated viewing; copy of the presentation; FAQ that have been submitted, a copy of the return to work checklist and, speaker contact details.